 The faculty has invested considerable efforts in increasing the research infrastructure and performance since the nomination of Dean Grobman in 2019.
 An associate dean for research was nominated in 2019 and a research coordinator was hired in 2020.

-All research procedures and regulations were reexamined and a new faculty research document that summarized research procedure and regulations was produced.
+All research procedures and regulations were reexamined.
+A new faculty research document that summarized research procedure and regulations was produced.
 A plan for supporting various aspects of developing research was developed.
-The plan includes a series of workshops on academic writing, research methods, grant preparation etc. A strong emphasis was given to increase research production and quality, and research grant awards.
-Teaching load was decreased from 4 to 3 courses a year for all research faculty.
+The plan includes a series of workshops on academic writing, research methods, grant preparation, etc. Strong emphasis was given to increasing research production and quality, and obtaining research grant awards.
+The teaching load was decreased from four courses per year to three courses per year for all research faculty.

-Research grant funds are used for research funding that focus on graduate students.
-However, it has a considerable effect on other program activities with undergraduate students.
-Students are hired as research assistants, new high end tools and machines are used for teaching and the part of the overhead is used for research infrastructure that is used by all students.
+Research grant funds are primarily used for funding research conducted by graduate students.
+However, this has a considerable effect on program activities with undergraduate students.
+Students are hired as research assistants, new high-end tools and machines are used for teaching, and the part of the overhead is used for research infrastructure that is used by all students.

-The following section presents the research performance of the architecture program in the past 5 year.
-Faculty members are encouraged to publish research papers, conference papers, books and book chapters according to the specific field.
-Publications in journals are expected to be in journals that are graded in the first quarter of the journal in the research field (Q1) in Scimago or web of science.
-Books and book chapters are expected to be in leading academic publishers.
+The following section presents the research performance of the architecture program in the past five years.
+Faculty members are encouraged to publish research papers, conference papers, books, and chapters in edited books, according to their specific fields.
+Publications in journals are expected to be in journals that are rated in the first quarter (Q1) in the research field in SCImago or Web of Science.
+Books and book chapters are expected to be published by leading academic publishers.
 Conference papers are expected to be published in leading conferences in the field.

-The following graph presents research achievements of the architecture programs in the past 6 years.
-The full database of the faculty members achievements can be viewed in the following link.
+The following graphs present research achievements of the architecture programs in the past six years.
+The full database of faculty members’ achievements can be viewed in the following link.